Somji18/MEMEZVIRUS_MacOSX/README.md

-# THE WORLDS MOST DUMMEST VIRUS :trollface:
+# THE WORLDS MOST DUMMEST VIRUS
 ###### its actually crap I made it in highschool

 **IMPORTANT**